dataronio/CarND-Behavioral_Cloning-P3/writeup_report.md

 After the collection process, I had ~8000 data points.
 After preprocessing and augmentation I had roughly 48000 images steering data pairs.
 Allowing for 20% of the data in the validation set still gives me roughly 38,000 training data points.
 This appears to me to be a decently large dataset.
 In the future, I will add a small amount of noise to the steering correction factor to see if it helps smooth (regularize) the steering controls.

-The data was then shuffled and split into train and validation datasets.
+The data was then shuffled and split into training and validation datasets.

-I used this training data for training the model and employed early-stopping on the validation set using a model checkpointer feature of Keras.
+I used the training data for optimizing the model and employed early-stopping on the validation set results using a model checkpointer feature of Keras.
 This made training easier as I could just set training for 10 epochs and the best model in validation loss would be automatically saved.
 I used a batch size of 128 as that has worked well for me in the past.
 I used the adam optimizer so that manually tuning the learning rate wasn't necessary.

 #### Attempts to reduce overfitting in the model ####